00011725/00011725/readme.md

 ## **It is Student Database app**
 ## it has three folders data, views and public app.js, json and lock.json files
+## node_modules was deleted for uploading in Intranet and github
 ### Unzip folder and in VS drag folder

 ### I have used three dependencies but in my json installed 4 dependen(I not use body-parser):